Timken House

-This Queen Anne Victorian house, designed by the prominent architects Comstock and Trotsche, was built in 1888.
+The Timken House is a Queen Anne Victorian house in San Diego, California.
+It was designed by the prominent architects Comstock and Trotsche and built in 1888.
 It was the last residence of inventor Henry Timken (1831-1909).
 Henry Timken Jr. (grandson of inventor Henry Timken), along with the Putnam sisters, co-founded the Timken Museum of Art in Balboa Park, a short distance from the home.
 The Timken House became a private residence in 1965.